KavanBahrami/XRDrag/README.md

 3. Either:

-  - Update your current InputMappingContext (eg IMC_Default) to reference the included L/R InputActions.
+  - Update your current InputMappingContext (e.g. IMC_Default) to reference the included L/R InputActions.
 You can use the included InputMappingContext as an example reference
   - IMC_Default can be located in "VRTemplate > Input > "

   or